ASU to tab ex-Gators' QB signee Rashada starter

 "He's getting better every day," Dillingham said.
 "He's making throws out here that are top-notch NFL throws that our team sees.
 And it's exciting to see."

-Rashada's selection is the latest bold move by new Arizona State Kenny Dillingham, the youngest major conference coach at 32 and an ASU alum.
+Rashada's selection is the latest bold move by Dillingham, the youngest major conference coach at 32 and an ASU alum.
 Dillingham has been aggressive in adding both transfers and high school players, picking up veterans such as Pyne but also Rashada, who signed with Florida in December but asked for his release in January.

-Bourguet started five games for ASU last season, passing for 1,490 yards and 11 touchdowns, while completing 71 percent of his attempts.
+Bourguet started five games for ASU last season, passing for 1,490 yards and 11 touchdowns, while completing 71% of his attempts.

 After Southern Utah, Arizona State has home games against Oklahoma State, Fresno State and Pac-12 preseason favorite USC.